tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * **Sample Answer**: We've transformed one categorical variable into many binary (numerical) variables, each corresponding to a category.

-Go back to the lesson slides, and move to the slide entitled "Data Standardization," highlighting the following:
+Go back to the lesson slides, and move to the slide entitled "Data Standardization."
+Highlight the following:

 * Another critical preprocessing task is to standardize the numerical variables in the dataset.